If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 When individuals find out that there are different breeds of lions they want to know how many types of lions are there remaining in the wild and in captivity.
 There are eight different types of lions as described.

 Most people probably do not know that the lion is an endangered animal.
-This article brings to light for the reader the following lion types and some interesting facts and about what types of lions are there in the world today.
+This article brings to light for the reader the following lion types and some interesting facts about what types of lions are there in the world today.

 1. The Asiatic